davetang/learning_linux/gnu_make/README.md

 4. _Static pattern rules_ are like regular pattern rules except they apply only to a specific list of target files.

 There are also _suffix rules_ but they are considered obsolete and have been replaced by pattern rules, which are clearer and more general.

+For a demo on explicit and implicit rules, see <https://github.com/davetang/learning_linux/blob/main/gnu_make/rules/Makefile>.

 ## .PHONY